reismatheus97/movie-trailer-website/README.md

 2- Get into the folder where the repository was cloned

-3- Ensure that pip is up to date: \
+3 - OPTIONAL - Ensure that pip is up to date: \
 ```$ pip install pip --upgrade```

 4- Install the requirements described in the file requirements.txt: \